PeterConstable/UTC_Actions/README.md

 Dependencies are captured in the `requirements.txt` file and can be installed using the following command line:

 > python -m pip install -r requirements.txt

+If a `bs4.FeatureNotFound` error is encountered regarding `lxml`, try uninstalling then re-installing `lxml`:

+> pip uninstall lxml
+> pip install lxml